darleigh/blog/_posts/2023-02-25-The-first-step-to-explore-the-world.md

 It means: "*The root of love lies deep within each of us.
 We can help others be happy.
 A word, an action, a thought can also alleviate sadness and increase happiness for others.*"

-The life is not easy, but let is try to live in a kind anyway, learning from the example of Great Uncle Ho.
+What any thing you do by all your loyah in heart.
+Although the life is not easy, but let is try to live in a kind anyway, learning from the example of Great Uncle Ho.
 The great achievements that we reap will bring lasting happiness ❤️.